frontBOI/cz-emoji/README.md

 }
 ```

 You can skip the following questions: `body` and `scope`.
 The `type` and `subject` questions are mandatory.

 #### Customize Questions

-An object that contains an overwrite text of the original questions:
+The way the questions are formulated is highly opinionated, and you can find it unpleasing.
+Feel free to provide an object that contains an overwrite text of the original questions:

 ```json
 {